NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Annotation process

 \N{} is published with full raw annotation data, so it is possible to infer sense grouping from human similarity judgements on usage pairs in any preferred way.
-However, we followed the standard workflow from \cite{schlechtweg-etal-2021-dwug} and employed their code to process our dataset and produce clustered DWUGs.
+However, we followed the standard workflow from \cite{schlechtweg-etal-2021-dwug} and employed their code to produce clustered DWUGs.
 After the sense clusters are inferred, it becomes possible to compare sense distributions across time (normalised to become probability distributions).
 The graded change score was the main score we assigned each word in \N{}.
-It is calculated as Jensen-Shannon divergence (JSD) between the probability distributions of senses in the earlier and the later time periods \cite{giulianelli-etal-2020-analysing}.
+It is calculated as Jensen-Shannon distance (JSD) between the probability distributions of senses in the earlier and the later time periods \cite{schlechtweg-etal-2019-wind,giulianelli-etal-2020-analysing}.

 To continue the example with \norex{instilling} on figure~\ref{fig:instilling}, there are four sense clusters in total.
 In the earlier time period, all $11$ usages belong to the first cluster, so the usage distribution is $[11, 0, 0, 0]$ or $[1, 0, 0, 0]$ when converted to a probability distribution.
 In the later time period, the usage distribution is $[4, 4, 2, 1]$ (only $4$ of the usages belong to the first cluster), and after converting to a probability distribution, it is $[0.364, 0.364, 0.182, 0.091]$.
-The divergence between $[1, 0, 0, 0]$ and $[0.364, 0.364, 0.182, 0.091]$ equals to $0.655$ which is the degree of diachronic change that the word \norex{instilling} experienced between 1980-1990 and 2012-2019.
+The Jensen-Shannon distance between $[1, 0, 0, 0]$ and $[0.364, 0.364, 0.182, 0.091]$ equals to $0.655$ which is the degree of diachronic change that the word \norex{instilling} experienced between 1980-1990 and 2012-2019.

+Note that due to essentially random sampling of sentence pairs, some potential groupings of nodes (sentences) might end up unconnected with edges.
+This can in theory negatively influence the clustering.
+This is why we also calculated the number of uncompared cluster combinations for each target word.
+It is zero in almost all the cases, with the exception of one word in the Subset 1 (\norex{bølge}) and two words in the Subset 2 (\norex{kanal} and \norex{sky}).

 In addition, we provide binary change scores, where each word is assigned a $1$ label if it gained or lost any senses between two time periods or a $0$ label if its senses remained stable.
 In determining these scores, we again followed the approach from \cite{schlechtweg-etal-2020-semeval}.
 A word is considered to experience a binary change, if at least one sense was attested at most $k$ times in one time period and at least $n$ times in another time period. $n$ and $k$ here are manually defined hyper-parameters which are needed to filter out insignificant fluctuations in sense frequencies.
 We kept the default values of $k=1$ and $n=3$.
 This means that, for example, having an entirely novel sense cluster with two usages in it is not enough to assign a $1$ binary change score (since $2 < 3$).
 However, in the case of \norex{instilling}, \N{} marks it as binary changed, since its second sense is represented with $4$ usages in the later time period ($4 \ge 3$) and $0$ usages in the earlier time period ($0 \le 1$).